jironghuang/Crawling-yahoo-prices/README.md

 # Crawling-yahoo-prices

-Update: I've updated my process in a way that I parallelize it use linux bash commands (actually I can sue R mcmapply function.
+Update: I've updated my process in a way that I parallelize it using linux bash commands (alternatively I could restructure the code to use R mcmapply function.
 But oh well).
-Crawling is scheduled in my personal laptop using crontab.
+Crawling is scheduled daily in my personal laptop through crontab.

 Unfortunately Yahoo has restricted the access to its finance info API.
 In the past, I used VBA in my personal spreadsheet to access download.yahoo bla bla bla API.
 But this came to a halt last Thursday.